tredontho/purescript-book/text/chapter3.md

 `findEntry` brings three names into scope: `firstName` and `lastName`, both representing strings, and `book`, an `AddressBook`.

-The right hand side of the definition combines the `filter` and `head` functions: first, the list of entries is filtered, and the `head` function is applied to the result.
+The right-hand side of the definition combines the `filter` and `head` functions: first, the list of entries is filtered, and the `head` function is applied to the result.

 The predicate function `filterEntry` is defined as an auxiliary declaration inside a `where` clause.
 This way, the `filterEntry` function is available inside the definition of our function, but not outside it.
 Also, it can depend on the arguments to the enclosing function, which is essential here because `filterEntry` uses the `firstName` and `lastName` arguments to filter the specified `Entry`.

-Note that, just like for top-level declarations, it was not necessary to specify a type signature for `filterEntry`.
+Note that, just like for top-level declarations, it was unnecessary to specify a type signature for `filterEntry`.
 However, doing so is recommended as a form of documentation.

 ## Infix Function Application

-Most of the functions discussed so far used _prefix_ function application, where the function name was put _before_ the arguments.
+Most functions discussed so far used _prefix_ function application, where the function name was put _before_ the arguments.
 For example, when using the `insertEntry` function to add an `Entry` (`john`) to an empty `AddressBook`, we might write:

 ```haskell
 > book1 = insertEntry john emptyBook
 ```

 However, this chapter has also included examples of _infix_ [binary operators](https://github.com/purescript/documentation/blob/master/language/Syntax.md#binary-operators), such as the `==` operator in the definition of `filterEntry`, where the operator is put _between_ the two arguments.
-These infix operators are actually defined in the PureScript source as infix aliases for their underlying _prefix_ implementations.
+These infix operators are defined in the PureScript source as infix aliases for their underlying _prefix_ implementations.
 For example, `==` is defined as an infix alias for the prefix `eq` function with the line:

 ```haskell
 infix 4 eq as ==
 ```

-and therefore `entry.firstName == firstName` in `filterEntry` could be replaced with the `eq entry.firstName firstName`.
+Therefore `entry.firstName == firstName` in `filterEntry` could be replaced with the `eq entry.firstName firstName`.
 We'll cover a few more examples of defining infix operators later in this section.

-There are situations where putting a prefix function in an infix position as an operator leads to more readable code.
+In some situations, putting a prefix function in an infix position as an operator leads to more readable code.
 One example is the `mod` function:

 ```text
 > mod 8 3
 2
 ```

-The above usage works fine, but is awkward to read.
+The above usage works fine but is awkward to read.
 A more familiar phrasing is "eight mod three", which you can achieve by wrapping a prefix function in backticks (\`):

 ```text
 > 8 `mod` 3